 Carle attributed his lifelong love of nature to time spent walking through the woods with his father.
 The family enjoyed weekends camping, fishing, and boating in the nearby Finger Lakes region of upstate New York.

 Life in Syracuse was happy for Carle.
 He began school in 1935 and years later fondly recalled a sun-filled classroom with large sheets of paper and colorful paints.
 His kindergarten teacher, Miss Frickey, encouraged Carle’s artistic abilities and told his mother to do so as well.

 In 1934, Carle’s paternal grandmother visited the family in Syracuse and implored them to move back to Germany.
 Three of her five children had come to the United States in search of a better life, and she missed them.
 Carle’s mother was homesick, so his father reluctantly gave in, a decision they would deeply regret.
-They boarded a ship in 1934.
+They boarded a ship when Eric was six years old.

 Carle attended first grade in Stuttgart (he is pictured third row from the front, second on right, wearing traditional German lederhosen).
 His school was drastically different from the one in Syracuse.
 He recalled “small rooms, narrow windows, hard pencils, small sheets of paper, and a stern warning not to make mistakes.”’
 Every day, Carle asked his mother when they would return to America.

 While visiting the Black Forest in 1939, the family learned that Germany had invaded Poland.
 Alarmed, they hurried home.
 World War II had begun.
 Within weeks, Carle’s father was conscripted into the Wehrmacht, the German army.
 He was later captured in Russia and held prisoner.
 He did not return until several years after the war ended.